 IMPORTANT – Do not leave batteries inside the camera if you are not using it, this could result in acid leak and ruin the camera – this is not covered under warranty!

-Always use genuine branded SD cards, there have been in the past many fake cards on the market (especially being sold on Ebay etc).
-Also, always format your SD card using the “format” option in the camera menu, do not format your SD card in your PC for use with the Acorn cameras.
-Always use SDHC, Class 10 cards.
+Always use genuine branded SD cards, there are often many fake cards on the market (especially being sold on eBay etc).
+Also, always format your SD card using the “format” option in the camera menu, or format the card on your home computer.

 If you think your camera has developed a fault, try a system reset as below: